Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 1 April 2026 00.10.37 UTC
+- WIB: Rabu, 1 April 2026 02.15.56 UTC
-- WITA: Rabu, 1 April 2026 01.10.37 UTC
+- WITA: Rabu, 1 April 2026 03.15.56 UTC
-- WIT: Rabu, 1 April 2026 02.10.37 UTC
+- WIT: Rabu, 1 April 2026 04.15.56 UTC

 Kutipan Inspiratif:
-"A poor man says work is life.
-A rich man says money is life.
-A lover says love is life but.
-I say my idiot friends are my life."
+"Success is no accident.
+It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."

-Kategori: friendship
+Kategori: success